section-engineering-education/engineering-education/content/articles/dealing-with-python's-missing-values-a-complete-guide/index.md

 We impute the missing data, when we find that missing data has high correlation to the target variable that might result in better model results.

 #### 3. Missing not at Random
-Whenever data are MNAR, the missingness is systematically linked to the unobserved data, meaning that the missingness is linked to events or factors that the researcher is unable to measure.
-If a complete case analysis of a data set containing MNAR data is biased, the fact that sources of missing data are unmeasured means that this issue cannot be addressed in analysis and the estimate of effect will likely be biased.
+When data are MNAR, the missing data is always linked to the unobserved data, which means that the missing data is linked to things or events that the researcher can't measure.
+Complete case analysis of a data set with MNAR data can be biased because the sources of missing data aren't measured.
+This means that this issue can't be addressed in the analysis, which means that your conclusion about the effect of the data set will be skewed by this fact.

 Missing not at random is the only piece of information that is lacking, other than the previously listed categories.